Medical/Professional Relations

 Q10: Why did we change our rules about considering medical opinions?

-A10: We revised how we consider medical opinions to reflect modern healthcare delivery and to address adjudicative issues resulting from the current rules.
-First, the final rules reflect that individuals now often choose to receive evaluation, examination, and treatment from multiple medical sources, some of which may not be AMSs.
-Second, the current policies that focus upon weight, including the treating source rule, have resulted in reviewing courts focusing more on whether we sufficiently articulated the weight we gave opinions rather than on whether substantial evidence supports the Commissioner’s final decision.
-We also changed our rules due to the application of the Ninth Circuit’s use of a “credit-as-true” rule onto our treating source rule, which supplants the legitimate decisionmaking authority of our adjudicators and sometimes results in the court ordering us to award benefits instead of remanding the case for further proceedings.
-Under the final rules, it is our intent to make it clear that it is never appropriate to “credit-as-true” any medical opinion.
+A10: We revised how we consider medical opinions to reflect a modern healthcare delivery model that involves many types of medical sources.
+We also address several adjudicative issues resulting from our prior rules for weighing medical opinions.
+For example, the treating source rule resulted in reviewing courts focusing more on whether we sufficiently articulated the weight we gave treating source opinions rather than on whether substantial evidence supported the Commissioner’s final decision.
+In addition, the Ninth Circuit’s use of a “credit-as-true” rule sometimes resulted in the court ordering us to award benefits instead of remanding cases, preventing us from reconsidering the evidence in the record as a whole and correcting any errors that may have existed, effectively supplanting the judgment of our decision makers.

 Q11: What changes did we make to our rules about considering medical opinions?